vdesabou/kafka-docker-playground-docs/docs/playground repro bootstrap.md

 🎯 Confluent Platform (CP) version to use

-Must be greater or equal to 5.0.0
+Must be greater or equal to 5.3.0

+🎓 Tip: use \<tab\> completion to trigger fzf completion

 #### *--connector-tag CONNECTOR_TAG*